-In today’s world, our lively livestock market has been replaced by the super-markets of Waitrose and Tesco, while the High Street area hosts a good number and range of independent shops and useful services – see our Business Directory for more.
+We are well-served by the super-markets of Waitrose and Tesco, while the High Street area hosts an eclectic mix of shops, boutiques and useful services, as well as art galleries, pubs and cafés – see our Business Directory for more.

-But if you have a bit of time to look around and explore our heritage, you will find lots of interesting or even slightly eccentric buildings and sights, from a mix of different eras and designs.
+Take some time to look around and explore our heritage.
+You will find lots of interesting architecture, even slightly eccentric buildings and sights, from a mix of different eras and designs.
+The town museum is great place to delve deeper into the history of the town.
+It’s free to enter and boasts a huge collection of artefacts, information and interactive displays.

 - Railway Station (1859) – now renovated after a severe fire in 2018